rafaqz/DimensionalData.jl/README.md

 ## Selectors

-Selectors find indices in the lookup index for each dimension:
+Selectors find indices in the lookup index, for each dimension:

 - `At(x)`: get the index exactly matching the passed in value(s)
 - `Near(x)`: get the closest index to the passed in value(s)